mpflaga/Arduino-MemoryFree/README.md

 <pre>Serial.Print(“Hello”);</pre>

-actually allocates the “Hello” into a unique space of RAM.
-Hence every such occurrence of serial print of a constant string uses more and more ram.
+actually allocates the “Hello” into a unique space of RAM, not just Flash.
+Hence every such occurrence of serial print of a constant string uses more and more RAM.
 Until you are out.
-And there is only 2\. of RAM on the ATmega328.
+And there is only 2K of RAM on the ATmega328.
 This is likely why you don’t see many examples with a lot of debug prints.
+That said there is hope, use the "F()" funciton.
+Now natively supported in the IDE > 1.0.0.
+Same concept applies.

-That said there is hope.
-I have both been suggested and found several work-a-rounds all similar in forcing the char array to be read directly from memory at print time.&nbsp; This can be done using some not as obvious AVR Libc commands provided with avr/pgmspace.h.
-Where this library provides a simplified library to do such.
+Previously, I have both been suggested and found several work-a-rounds all similar in forcing the char array to be read directly from memory at print time.
+This can be done using some not as obvious AVR Libc commands provided with avr/pgmspace.h.
+Where teh pgmStrToRAM library provides a simplified library to do such.

+Additionally the companion library MemoryFree is very useful in determining how much RAM is being used or left.
+Don't wonder or guess.
+I find it good practice to always dump it during setup to see the global static usage.
+Just in case.

 ## Installation